 Civic hacking is the act of quickly improving the processes and systems of local government with new tools or approaches, conducted with cities, by citizens, as an act of citizenship.
 (Definition from Code for America)

 A Civic Hacking Success Story

+In January 2016, the Hack With Refugees hackathon took place in the heart of Europe (Brussels) to execute on ideas that have been generated for over two months on a dedicated CitizenLab platform.
+We took away some valuable learnings from this civic hacking project.
 In total, we collected over 85 ideas by 150 registered Brussels citizens and filtered the most promising projects through more than 400 votes.
 This group of civic hackers — i.e. citizens with different kind of backgrounds who collaborate on co-creating solutions as a response to social, environmental and economic challenges relevant to their city — did an incredible job.

 60 of them finally came together at transforma bxl to elaborate on the crowdsourced ideas.
 Although all the ideas were impressive, ‘Popup Factory‘ — a maker space empowering refugees to get integrated and recognised by leveraging their manual and technical skills — got rewarded as the winner.
 Here’s an article [in French] written by the Belgian newspaper Le Soir about the outcome of the hackathon: “Entreprendre pour aider réfugiés“.

 The combination of crowdsourcing ideas + elaborating on them during a hackathon has proven to be a very effective way to make impactful projects within a short period of time.

 1. Stage your crowdsourcing campaign